Tesla to fix touch screens, ending spat with US regulators

 DETROIT (AP) — After initially refusing a request from U.S. safety regulators, Tesla has now agreed to recall about 135,000 vehicles because the large touch screens on the console can go dark.

-The electric car maker said that it will recall certain 2012 through 2018 Model S sedans and 2016 through 2018 Model X SUVs to fix the problem.
-The failing touch screens can disable the backup cameras and cause the windshield defrosters to malfunction.
+The recall of certain 2012 through 2018 Model S sedans and 2016 through 2018 Model X SUVs ends a fight with the National Highway Traffic Safety Administration, which had started the process of taking the electric vehicle maker to court.

-Last month the National Highway Traffic Safety Administration started the process of taking Tesla to court to force the recall.
-But Tesla agreed last week to the fix the vehicles after getting a letter from the agency.
+Last month the agency sent Tesla a recall request letter, saying that after an investigation, it had concluded tentatively that the screens are defective and pose a safety risk because the backup camera displays and defroster controls would go dark.
+Tesla had refused to do a recall, saying that over-the-air software updates would take care of the problem.

-The recall was detailed in documents posted Tuesday on the agency's website.
-Tesla says in documents it doesn't agree the failures are a safety defect but will replace the screens' computer processors starting March 30.
+But in a document posted by NHTSA on Tuesday, Tesla said it would recall the vehicles and replace the screens’ computer processors, even though it disagreed that the problem is a safety defect.
+The company said it would perform the recall “in the interest of bringing administrative closure to the investigation and to ensure the best ownership experience for our customers.”